 FILE-A waiter uses a credit card reader customers at a restaurant.
 (Andy Cross/The Denver Post via Getty Images)

-Across the land, there's a silent frustration brewing about an age-old practice that many say is attracting out of hand: tipping.
+NEW YORK - Across the land, there's a silent frustration brewing about an age-old practice that many say is attracting out of hand: tipping.

 Some fed-up consumers are posting gives on social media complaining about tip requests at drive-thrus, while others say they're tired of being asked to crop a gratuity for a muffin or a simple cup of coffee at their neighborhood bakery.
 What's next, they wonder — are we going to be tipping our mail carriers and dentists, too?